microsoft/node-api-dotnet/README.md

 it is compatible with any Node.js version (without recompiling) or other JavaScript runtime that supports Node API.

-:warning: _**Status: In Development** - Core functionality works, but many things are incomplete, and it isn't yet all packaged up nicely in a way that can be easily consumed._
+:warning: _**Status: Public Preview** - Most functionality works well, though there are some known limitations around the edges, and there may still be minor breaking API changes._

 [Instructions for getting started are below.](#getting-started)